Grace Darling: Death

-In 1842, Darling fell ill while visiting the mainland and was in convalescence with her cousins, the MacFarlanes, in their house in Narrowgate, Alnwick.
-The Duchess of Northumberland heard of her situation, arranged for her to be moved to better accommodation close to Alnwick Castle, and tended to her in person, as well as providing her with the services of the ducal family physician.
-Darling's condition declined, however, and in the final stages of her illness, she was conveyed to the place of her birth, in Bamburgh.
-She died of tuberculosis, historically known as consumption, in October 1842, aged 26.
+In 1842, Darling fell ill with tuberculosis while visiting the mainland.
+According to letters at Northumberland Archives, Grace stayed with the Shields family in Wooler during late August and early September in an attempt to improve her health.
+A later letter shows that she moved to Alnwick with her mother in early October 1842.
+She then convalesced with her cousins, the MacFarlanes, in their house in Narrowgate, Alnwick.
+When the Duchess of Northumberland heard of her situation, she arranged for Darling to be moved to better accommodation close to Alnwick Castle.
+The Duchess tended to her in person, as well as providing her with the services of the ducal family physician.

+However, Darling's condition declined and she was conveyed to the place of her birth in Bamburgh, where she died, aged 26, of consumption in October 1842.
 She is buried in the churchyard of St Aidan's Church, Bamburgh.
-An independent canopied monument, with her sleeping effigy holding an oar, lies at the west edge of the churchyard, north of her grave, to provide a landmark for passing sailors.
-The original statue (which was eroding) lies within the church.
-The statue is by Charles Raymond Smith son of James Smith.
+The Monument to Grace Darling was completed in 1842.
+It represents a sleeping effigy of her holding an oar, and lies to the north of her grave at the western edge of the churchyard so it would be visible to passing seafarers.
+The original effigy, which was sculpted by Charles Raymond Smith son of James Smith, was moved into the church in 1895 due to weathering.

-The church also has a stained-glass window in her memory.
+Within the St Aidan's Church there is also a stained-glass window dedicated to the memory of Grace Darling.